-Check the image of the before and after above, and how it does all of the suggestions right.
-Pulling the sofa off the wall, hanging curtain up high and adding light to the corner all makes the space look amazing.
+Check the image of the before and after above and how it makes all of the suggestions right.
+Pulling the sofa off the wall, hanging the curtain up high, and adding light to the corner all makes the space look amazing.

 4. Multipurpose Storage and Furniture Items

 Ikea has such amazingly cheap but nice looking furniture.

 I love this multifunctional sofa table that can hide toys, store board games, books and more.

 If you there isn’t an Ikea near you no worries, you can grab this Hemnes from Amazon too.

 5. Hang Shelves or ArtWork High to Draw the Eye Upward.

 A simple way to make a big statement.
 Adding shelves to the wall allows you to add decor and finishing touches to a room.
 At the same time, photos are a good way to personalize the area.